OSINT-TECHNOLOGIES/dpulse/README.md

     - SecurityTrails API (deep subdomains and DNS enumeration)
     - HudsonRock API (for querying a database with exposed computers which were compromised through global info-stealer campaigns)

+5. ***Web-pages snapshoting:*** extended functionality which allows to save web-pages copies in different forms:
+    - Screenshot snapshotting (saves domain's main page in form of screenshot)
+    - HTML snapshotting (saves domain's main page in form of HTML file)

 Finally, DPULSE compiles all found data into an easy-to-read HTML or XLSX report by category.
 It also saves all information about scan in local report storage database, which can be restored later.

 # How to install and run DPULSE